OfficeDev/teams-toolkit-samples/large-scale-notification/README.md

 1. Visit `https://{BOT_FUNCTION_ENDPOINT}/api/notification` in browser.
 This will trigger the function to send notifications.
 2. Check the link of `statusQueryGetUri` in returned json object, it reflects the sending status of this invocation.

-## Extra: tradeoff between readability and speed

-The activity function `getUserAndEnqueueSendMessageTask.ts` combines the functions of `getUsersActivity.ts` and `enqueueSendMessageTask.ts`.
-This way, it can perform more tasks in one function and avoid switching contexts.
-This improves the speed of sending messages to a large number of users (more than 100K) by reducing the overhead of context switching.
-However, this approach trades off code readability for performance.
-It also increases the chance of sending duplicate messages to users if the activity function fails.

-1. Replace the content of `sendMessageOrchestrator.ts` with `sendMessageOrchestrator2.ts`.
-2. Trigger send notification function as previous steps.

 ## Architecture